Noel Poyo, Executive Director

 Email: email@example.com |Direct Line: 202.559.9239

-Manuel T. Ochoa is Director of Federal Technical Assistance at NALCAB leading federal that includes HUD programs such as fair housing, rural capacity building, and CDBG, HOME, and other TA to communities and PHAs.
+Manuel T. Ochoa is Director of Federal Affairs at NALCAB leading federal that includes HUD programs such as fair housing, rural capacity building, and CDBG, HOME, and other TA to communities and PHAs.
 Prior to coming to NALCAB, Manuel was Senior Policy Analyst and Program Director for Enterprise Community Partners where he led Enterprise fair housing policy work.
 In 2015, Manuel was the project manager in Miami that made recommendations to the city on how to use city-owned land for affordable housing through the National Resources Network for Cities.
 He has over 20 years of experience in urban planning, housing, and community development.

 Previously, Manuel was Regional Director of Homeownership for the Latino Economic Development Center, a NALCAB member in the Washington metro area where he expanded and improved the quality of LEDC’s housing counseling program.
 As director of housing counseling, Manuel managed a team of seven counselors who served approximately 1000 clients a year through pre-purchase counseling, foreclosure prevention, and financial coaching.
 Manuel was also active in local housing policy and community development advocacy in the region where he was a frequent spokesperson on the impacts of foreclosure in the region.
 Manuel also launched and produced a weekly Spanish language call-in program focused on financial and housing counseling advice.